makersmelx/GiteaCanvasHelper/README.md

 1. Set `CANVAS_BASE_URL` and `CANVAS_TOKEN` at .env in `GiteaCanvasHelper` root directory
 2. Modify all the settings in `settings.py`
+3. You must set a default grade for this assignment
 ~~~shell script
 python GradeFromJOJ/GradeFromJOJ.py
 ~~~